Nayeli-Luis/16SrRNA_FromQIIME2_ToR/tutorials/venn-diagram-asv-shared.md

 We want to know the taxonomic classification of the ASVs that are present in all sites, I mean, the ASVs with 1 in all the sites.

-So, first, we’ll create a vector with that ASVs.
+So, first, we'll create a vector with that ASVs.

 ``` r
 asv_interest <- count_matrix %>%